 3. How long do I have to write a thank you note if someone has given us a gift?

-A: Wedding gifts are wonderful, but the task of responding in a timely manner looms heavily on most brides and grooms.
+A: Wedding gifts are wonderful, but the task of responding in a timely manner looms heavily on most couples.
 Ideally you should write them as soon as a gift arrives, but within a month of returning from your honeymoon is certainly acceptable.
 It is a misconception that you have a year to acknowledge gifts.
-Guests have up to a year to send their gifts, but your acknowledgement should be made as soon as possible.
+Guests have up to a year to send their gifts, but your gratitude should be made known as soon as possible.
 One thing which might make it easier is to print off two sets of labels when you are addressing your invitations.
-This way, you’ll already have that portion finished, making the process less of a burden.
+This way, you’ll already have that portion finished, making the process go more swiftly.

 4. We really want an intimate destination wedding experience, but both of our parents want to invite more of their friends.
 They are offering to pay for the extra guests and are helping foot the bill for the wedding.
 Do you have any idea how to handle this situation and keep the peace?

-A: Destination weddings are usually more intimate occasions for the family and closest friends.
-I would suggest you communicate early in the planning process with both sets of parents about your wishes and suggest they host an ‘at-home reception’ for their circle of friends.
-(Visit our web site for ideas on hosting at-home receptions – destinationidomag.com/etiquette_hometown_receptions/.)
-Your parents can be the ones in charge of the hometown party and include whomever they wish…and your destination wedding celebration can remain the intimate event you desire.
+A: Destination weddings, by design, are usually more intimate occasions for the family and closest friends.
+I would suggest you communicate early in the planning process with both sets of parents about your wishes and suggest they host an ‘at-home reception’ for their circle of friends if they insist on inviting them.
+Your parents can be the ones in charge of the hometown celebration and include whomever they wish…and your destination wedding event can remain the intimate soiree you desire.